kevinlu898/thanksgiving/README.md

 ## Ready to get started?

-Download the mod and start out by punching grass! (yes, there is something new)
+Download the mod and start out by punching grass!